awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-configure-resource-logging.md

 ## Configure log levels of resources using the CLI<a name="connect-iot-lorawan-configure-logging-api"></a>

-This section describes how to configure log levels for AWS IoT Core for LoRaWAN resources by using the API or AWS CLI\.
+This section describes how to configure log levels for AWS IoT Wireless resources by using the API or AWS CLI\.

 **Before you use the CLI:**
 + Make sure you created the IAM policy for the API for which you want to run the CLI command, as described previously\.
 + You need the Amazon Resource Name \(ARN\) of the role you want to use\.
-If you need to create a role to use for logging, see [Create logging role and policy for AWS IoT Core for LoRaWAN](connect-iot-lorawan-create-logging-role-policy.md)\.
+If you need to create a role to use for logging, see [Create logging role and policy for AWS IoT Wireless](connect-iot-lorawan-create-logging-role-policy.md)\.

 **Why use the AWS CLI**
-By default, if you create the IAM role, `IoTWirelessLogsRole`, as described in [Create logging role and policy for AWS IoT Core for LoRaWAN](connect-iot-lorawan-create-logging-role-policy.md), you'll see CloudWatch logs in the AWS Management Console that have a default log level of `ERROR`\.
+By default, if you create the IAM role, `IoTWirelessLogsRole`, as described in [Create logging role and policy for AWS IoT Wireless](connect-iot-lorawan-create-logging-role-policy.md), you'll see CloudWatch logs in the AWS Management Console that have a default log level of `ERROR`\.
 To change the default log level for all your resources or for specific resources, use the AWS IoT Wireless logging API or CLI\.

 **How to use the AWS CLI**
 The API actions can be categorized into the following types depending on whether you want to configure log levels for all resources or for specific resources: